 This course is designed to expose students to basic chemistry.
 The course will provide an introduction to measurement, basic definitions and laws, chemical nomenclature, chemical reactions and equations, atomic theory, and elements.
 It will also cover how chemistry impacts people and their environment.
 It is designed to fulfill the Natural Science requirement.
-Prerequisite: MA105 with a C or better.
+Corequisite: MA113 or MA114.